PredictiveScienceLab/advanced-scientific-machine-learning/_sources/inverse/vi/intro.md

 # Variational Inference

-## Takeaways
+Posterior sampling can be computationally expensive.
+Variational inference (VI) instead chooses a tractable family of probability distributions and optimizes within that family to approximate the true posterior.

-+ Variational inference constructs a parametric approximation of the posterior distribution of all unknown parameters.
+The variational family provides a parametric approximation to the joint posterior distribution of the unknown quantities.
+Turning Bayesian inference into an optimization problem trades exactness for speed and can make uncertainty quantification practical in larger models.